Ambar-07/DSA-practice/README.md

 ## Data Structures
 Here are some of the data structures that i'll implemented so far:
-Arrays
+-Arrays
-Linked Lists
+-Linked Lists
-Stacks
+-Stacks
-Queues
+-Queues
-Trees
+-Trees
-Graphs
+-Graphs
-Hash Tables
+-Hash Tables
-Heaps
+-Heaps
-Algorithms
+-Algorithms

 ## Here are some of the algorithms I will implement:
-Sorting Algorithms (Bubble Sort, Merge Sort, Quick Sort, etc.)
+-Sorting Algorithms (Bubble Sort, Merge Sort, Quick Sort, etc.)
-Searching Algorithms (Binary Search, Depth-First Search, Breadth-First Search, etc.)
+-Searching Algorithms (Binary Search, Depth-First Search, Breadth-First Search, etc.)
-Dynamic Programming
+-Dynamic Programming
-Greedy Algorithms
+-Greedy Algorithms
-Backtracking
+-Backtracking
-Divide and Conquer
+-Divide and Conquer